mcellteam/mcell_tests/examples/pymcell3/README.txt

 Reference output and scripts for testing will be added in the future.

-To run the pymcell tests, a system variable MCELL_DIR must be set e.g. like this:
+To run the pymcell tests, a system variable MCELL_PATH must be set e.g. like this:

-export MCELL_DIR=`pwd`/../../../../mcell/build
+export MCELL_PATH=`pwd`/../../../../mcell/build

 Also, mcell must be built, for this see - mcell/README.md section "Building MCell Executable from Source", for debug build, run this command in the mcell/build directory: